Zhongyu (Krystal) Wang

 Krystal is a DPhil student and international educator, working in higher education and reflecting on global social justice across various country contexts.
-Her DPhil research critically examines China-Africa higher education cooperation and development, focusing on how African students navigate knowledge politics and make meanings of development in relation to their local realities.
-Krystal’s interest in university students’ agency also underpins her research on student activism and decolonization movements in Africa and beyond.
+Supported by the China Oxford Scholarship Fund (COSF), her DPhil research seeks to center African perspectives in rethinking power relations within China-Africa higher education cooperation through a transnational institutional ethnography of African universities.
+Krystal’s interest in knowledge politics also underpins her research on decolonization movements and student activism in Africa and beyond.

 Prior to Oxford, Krystal worked at Nelson Mandela University in South Africa as a researcher in Critical University Studies.
 Earlier in her career, Krystal undertook both administrative and teaching roles at higher education institutions in southwestern China, specializing in undergraduate admissions, student leadership mentoring, and curriculum reform.
 Alongside her university positions, Krystal engages closely with international NGOs based in the United States, contributing her expertise in Peace and Human Rights Education project management and curriculum development.